cjohansson/emacs-parser-generator/docs/Lexical-Analysis.md

 # Lexical Analysis

 Set lexical analysis function by setting variable `parser-generator-lex-analyzer--function`.
 Optionally set reset function by setting variable `parser-generator-lex-analyzer--reset-function`.
-The lexical analysis is indexed on variable `parser-generator-lex-analyzer--index`.
-All parsers expect a list of tokens as response from lexical-analysis.

-If you detect that the pointer needs to move, set flag `parser-generator-lex-analyzer--move-to-index-flag` to non-nil to move lex-analyzer position.
+The lexical analysis is internally indexed on a local variable `parser-generator-lex-analyzer--index` and has it optional state in the local variable `parser-generation-lex-analyzer--state`.
+The initial values for the index and state can be set in variables `parser-generation-lex-analyzer--index-init` and `parser-generator-lex-analyzer--state-init`.

+All parsers expect a list as response from lexical-analysis, the first item in the list should be a list of tokens.
+The second is "move index"-flag, if it is non-nil it is expected to be a integer representing the index to move the lex-analyzer to.
+Third item is the new index after the lex.
+The fourth item is the new state after the lex.

-To enable exporting the functions need to be specified in a way that the entire body is within the same block, do that using `(let)` or `(progn)` for example.
+To enable exporting, the functions need to be specified in a way that the entire body is within the same block, do that using `(let)` or `(progn)` for example.

 ## Token